sillsdev/EthnoLib/README.md

 # EthnoLib

-This is a small collection Browser components for language apps.
-Each is published to its own NPM package.
+This is a small collection of browser components for language apps.
+Each is published to its own npm package.

 > [!warning]
 > This project is currently under development and not ready for public use.